sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     2.  %ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\

-            Copy e:\StartLayout\Bing.url “C:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs\"
+            Copy e:\StartLayout\Bing.url "C:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs\"

             copy e:\StartLayout\Paint.lnk "c:\mount\windows\ProgramData\Microsoft\Windows\Start Menu\Programs"

-            Copy E:\StartLayout\Bing.url “c:\mount\windows\users\All Users\Microsoft\Windows\Start Menu\Programs"
+            Copy E:\StartLayout\Bing.url "c:\mount\windows\users\All Users\Microsoft\Windows\Start Menu\Programs"

-            Copy E:\StartLayout\Paint.lnk “C:\Mount\Windows\Users\All Users\Microsoft\Windows\Start Menu\Programs"
+            Copy E:\StartLayout\Paint.lnk "C:\Mount\Windows\Users\All Users\Microsoft\Windows\Start Menu\Programs"

-**Note: If you don’t create a LayoutModification.xml file and you continue to use the Start Unattend settings, the OS will use the Unattend answer file and take the first 12 SquareTiles or DesktoporSquareTiles settings specified in the Unattend file.
+Note: If you don’t create a LayoutModification.xml file and you continue to use the Start Unattend settings, the OS will use the Unattend answer file and take the first 12 SquareTiles or DesktoporSquareTiles settings specified in the Unattend file.
 The system then places these tiles automatically within the newly-created groups at the end of Start—the first six tiles are placed in the first OEM group and the second set of six tiles are placed in the second OEM group.
-If OEMName is specified in the Unattend file, the value for this element is used to name the OEM groups that will be created.**
+If OEMName is specified in the Unattend file, the value for this element is used to name the OEM groups that will be created.

-### Adding OEM Specific License
+### Add an OEM-specific license

-1. The OEM may add their OEM license terms to the License Terms screen in the first experience.
+1. An OEM may add its OEM license terms to the License Terms screen in the first experience.

-    **NOTE:** If the license terms are included, the OEM must include a version of the license terms in each language that is preinstalled onto the PC.
-A license term text must be an .**rtf** file, saved as .**rtf** format**.**
+    Note: If the license terms are included, the OEM must include a version of the license terms in each language that is preinstalled onto the PC.
+A license term text must be an .**rtf** file, saved as .**rtf** format.

 1. Create folders under the following directory:

-    C:\mount\windows\Windows\System32\oobe\info\default\.
+    C:\mount\windows\Windows\System32\oobe\info\default\

 2. Name each folder under C:\mount\windows\Windows\System32\oobe\info\default\ directory as the **Language Decimal Identifier** corresponding the language.
 Do this step for each language pack added to the Windows image.

     For the complete list of language decimal identifiers of corresponding languages, see [Available Language Packs for Windows](https://msdn.microsoft.com/library/windows/hardware/dn898488.aspx).

-    For example: If en-us and de-de language packs are added to the Windows image, add a folder named “1033” (representing en-us language) under C:\mount\windows\Windows\System32\oobe\info\default\ directory.
-Then add a folder named “1031” (representing de-de language) under the same C:\mount\windows\Windows\System32\oobe\info\default\ directory.
+    For example, if en-us and de-de language packs are added to the Windows image, add a folder named “1033” (representing en-us language) under C:\mount\windows\Windows\System32\oobe\info\default\.
+Then add a folder named “1031” (representing de-de language) under the same directory.

         MD c:\mount\windows\windows\system32\oobe\info\default\1033